 The Ghats of Varanasi

 Hinduism is the dominant religion of the Indian subcontinent.
-It’s a compassionate religion that treats all living beings (down to the tiniest insects) with great respect, as though they have souls of their own.
+It’s a compassionate religion that treats all living beings (down to the tiniest insects) with great respect.
+As though they have souls of their own.

-Just like I remembered from my previous visit, there were cows wandering the streets everywhere.
-Prakesh assured us that all of the cows were well cared for and typically returned to a family home each night.
+Just like I remember from my previous visit, there are cows wandering the streets everywhere.
+Prakesh assures us that all of the cows are well cared for and typically return to a family home each night.

 Ghats are riverfront steps leading to the banks of the Ganges and Varanasi has 87 of them.
 Some are associated with ancient mythologies or legends and some are privately owned.
 Most ghats are used for bathing and various ceremonies but others are used exclusively for cremations.

 Nothing quite prepares you for watching a body being burned on a woodpile in front of you.

-One member of the family stood near the burning pile to oversee the cremation while the other family members stood off to the side until the process was complete.
-Photos are not allowed at the cremation ceremonies but a few tourists had paused to observe.
-It’s definitely not something I ever need to see again.
+One member of the family stands near the burning pile to oversee the cremation.
+The other family members stand off to the side until the process is complete.
+Photos are not allowed at the cremation ceremonies but a few tourists pause to respectfully observe.

 Swimming in the Ganges